The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 Mudfish can be configured for FFXIV using [this guide](https://docs.google.com/document/d/1lOrglaY6D1E_LRMUDyQLETNzH-KL4XOSkWYFZJI3OPg/edit).
 The best VPN for you will differ based on location and ISP.
 It’s suggested that you try all possible options before deciding on one since they do cost money to use on top of your sub.
 Most, if not all of these should come with free trials so you can see if they help your connection.

 After attempting to fix these issues with the above suggestions, the only thing you can really do without the use of illegal ToS breaking software, is adjust your rotation in a way that won’t have you doing double Hypercharge windows.
 This lessens the need to weave between Heat Blasts.
-As long as you’re capable of getting all 6 GCDs in Wildfire while also not overcapping on Gauss Round and Ricochet, you should have no issues playing the job.
+As long as you’re capable of getting all six GCDs in Wildfire while also not overcapping on Gauss Round and Ricochet, you should have no issues playing the job.

 If you’re on a PC, and you’re okay with the morality issues of injection based programs, [QuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) has a plug-in called [NoClippy](https://github.com/UnknownX7/NoClippy) that will help your clipping issue.
 This program will simulate a low ping environment specifically for the animation lock of combat actions.
 This will not actually lower your ping or make your connection to the servers any more stable than it already is or isn’t.
 The instructions on how to enable NoClippy are listed on the GitHub page.
 While I’ve not heard of anyone being punished by Square Enix for using programs like this, the reality of the situation is they could potentially endanger your service account.
 Please keep this in mind if you decide to use QuickLauncher and any plug-in associated with it.